 People with fibromyalgia are more likely to report pelvic pain, bladder irritability, and menstrual cramps, and some of the medicines that relieve fibromyalgia symptoms can also ease these other pains.

 More research is needed to understand how these pain conditions are related to fibromyalgia.

 Depression and anxiety

-The lack of brain chemicals, serotonin and noradrenaline, are implicated in mood and pain disorders, he says.
+A deficit of the brain chemicals serotonin and norepinephrine is involved in both mood and pain disorders, she says.
 Many medications used to treat fibromyalgia are also antidepressants.

-“Obesity and fibromyalgia share a complicated relationship, and there is one that we can not ignore,” says Dr. Arnold.
+“Obesity and fibromyalgia share a complicated relationship, and it’s one that we can’t ignore,” says Dr. Arnold.

-Many people with fibromyalgia lead a sedentary lifestyle due to their chronic pain and the lack of regular physical activity increases the risk of being overweight or obese.
+Many people with fibromyalgia lead sedentary lives due to their chronic pain, and a lack of regular physical activity increases their risk of becoming overweight or obese.

-“Being overweight generates more mechanical stress on the joints, which can cause more pain and aggravate fibromyalgia,” says Dr. Arnold.
-In addition, fat stores are proinflammatory, which can also exacerbate pain.
+“Being overweight places more mechanical stress on your joints, which can cause more pain and aggravate the fibromyalgia,” Dr. Arnold says.
+Plus, fat stores are pro-inflammatory, which can also exacerbate pain.